Alternative Site Testing

-However, testing from these sites has its limitations.
+However, testing from these sites has limitations.
 Blood in the fingertips shows changes in blood glucose more accurately and faster than blood in other parts of the body.
 That means the readings from alternative site testing may be different (and therefore less reliable) than readings taken from the fingertip.
-Though promising, further research is needed to better understand the value of the different readings and implications it may have on the health of people with diabetes.
+Though promising, further research is needed to better understand the value of the different readings and implications they may have on the health of people with diabetes.

 Continuous Glucose Monitoring

 Continuous glucose monitors allow you to record your blood sugar levels through the day in real time.
 They can tell you which direction your glucose is going with an alarm to alert you if you are trending too far down or up, so you can take action as needed.

 This technique uses a small plastic catheter placed just under the skin to measure blood sugar levels.
 This catheter is connected to a transmitter, which transmits each reading to a small recording device worn on the body.
 You change the sensor every three to seven days, depending on the meter.
 Also, you still have to test your glucose with a finger stick twice a day to calibrate the continuous glucose meter.

 Consider the following when choosing a continuous glucose meter:

 - how frequently you have to change the sensor

 - the range of the transmitter (how far away you can be before you lose the connection to the receiver)